 The primary rule I employ for reds at Thanksgiving is to avoid tannic and heavily extracted wines such as New World Cabernet.
 Your best bet is to again search for wines with moderate alcohol levels and good natural acidity.

 Beaujolais Nouveau is traditionally released a week before Thanksgiving making it a natural choice at many tables.
-If you are put-off by the tooty-fruity nature of Nouveau you can always opt for a good Beaujolais-Village or one of the appellation’s 10 “cru” level wines (individual villages that are recognized as producing the best wines of the appellation) for something a bit more fancy.
+If you are put-off by the tooty-fruity nature of Nouveau, you can always opt for a good Beaujolais-Village or one of the appellation’s 10 “cru” level wines (individual villages that are recognized as producing the best wines of the appellation) for something a bit fancier.

 Sparkling Wine

 Absolutely!
-A good sparkling wine is always welcome and especially on a festive occasion.
+A good sparkling wine is always welcome especially on a festive occasion.
 Sparkling wines can be served when the guests arrive, as well as throughout the meal and into dessert.
 Don’t skip red sparkling wines like a sparkling Brachetto d’Acqui.
+While we might all have a Champagne palate we don’t have a Champagne budget for a crowd.
+Cava can be a great choice to satisfy our taste for classic-method bubbly.
+Look for Cava Reserva that meets a higher standard of quality )aged for a minimum of 18 months) while still being sold for under $20 a bottle.

 Beer & Cider

-Of course beer has a place at the table as well.
+Of course, beer has a place at the table as well.
 Following the same rules laid out for wine – avoid extremes like overly hoppy or strong beers.
 Who wants a beer with a singular, intrusive note?
 Rich, malty brews of the season can be a good choice, as can vibrant and complex beers such as Belgian Saison or the French Biére de Garde pair well with a wide range of foods.
-Of course you have to be prepared for timid beer drinkers that don’t venture beyond light, fizzy lagers.
+Of course, you must be prepared for timid beer drinkers that don’t venture beyond light, fizzy lagers.
 Find a locally made lager that will offer more gusto than the mega-brand without scaring away the lite beer drinkers.
-Cider is often overlooked but it’s an absolute gem on your Thanksgiving table.
+Cider is often overlooked, but it’s an absolute gem on your Thanksgiving table.

 Spirits

-What you choose to serve is a distant second to the act of opening your home and showing a heart-felt hospitality with friends and family.
+What you choose to serve is a distant second to the act of opening your home and showing heartfelt hospitality to friends and family.
 All the best to you and yours.